Why is archival ink important?

 Our Gelly Roll or SumoGrip pen products provide an alternative for a more durable point and are ideally suited for everyday writing use.

-Check out our new Pigma Micron Color and Size Chart.
+Refer to the Pigma Micron Color and Size Chart.

 Sakura tests the performance of their products BEFORE making any standards or performance claims.
 When testing lightfastness, Sakura uses large light chambers to accelerate the aging/ exposure of Pigma ink writing test samples as on a typical bright summer's day.
 From our tests results we estimate that our Pigma inks will not have any noticeable ink hue change for up to 100 years.
 Beyond this many years, the papers they are tested on become a problem and there is a question of whether the paper color is changing or the ink color is changing.
 Accelerated light tests such as theses are the only practical way of estimating light-fastness results.